marcelomijas/econometrics-cheatsheet/README.md

 :printer: If you want to print them two-sided, select the *Flip on Short Edge* option on your printer.

-:clipboard: You could help me by providing some information about you and your feedback with this [survey](https://docs.google.com/forms/d/1VDzvWhkDNZIzXcrtYKuVvqKctRgpo1567KIej8eP2VY/preview).

 :globe_with_meridians: Do you want to translate any of these cheat sheets to your language?
 Open an issue and I will provide instructions.

 ## Frequently Asked Questions (FAQ)